California and U.S. States

 Kristin Eberhard's testimony to the Oregon legislature 6-15-15: Everything Oregon Legislators Need To Know About Stopping Climate Pollution

-A group in the state of Washington is collecting signatures for a proposed ballot measure in 2016 that would use revenues from a carbon price to reduce taxes, similar to British Columbia's revenue neutral carbon price.
+A group (CarbonWA) in the state of Washington sponsored a ballot measure in 2016 that would use revenues from a carbon price to reduce taxes, similar to British Columbia's revenue neutral carbon price.

 Kristin Eberhard on Siteline Institute's blog 4-16-15: Three Things to Know About CarbonWA’s Revenue-Neutral Carbon Tax